theking8694/pinetime-boot-flasher/README.md

 # pinetime-boot-flasher
+# NOTE: This is not too useful anymore, with the reloader DFU's

 I have tested this on my own PineTime :)

 Many thanks to lupyuen https://github.com/lupyuen/ for their work on the scripts that this is based upon, and their extensive work on the PineTime